StephenHogg/StephenHogg.github.io/_drafts/2019-07-27-Topic_Generation_Quickly.md

 So far so good.
 Now for each topic you can just inspect a few of the most strongly-associated documents and decide what it's about.
 This is still manual labour in a way, but not nearly as onerous and you get a lot more bang for your buck.
 For each document in, say, the top 10% by score of a given topic, label it with that topic.
 This doesn't really mean manual work either.
 With an idea of what your topics are about you can put a few of them together in a class, giving rise to large amount of coherently labelled data with comparatively little work.

+Now what you're left with is a bunch of documents where you can be confident of their class membership and a much larger body that may or may not be members of the classes you've created.
+Which is basically the definition of PU-learning, so [the trick I alluded to earlier](https://breakitdownto.earth/2019/07/12/Semi-Supervised_Learning_Trick.html) applies here.

+Long story short, if you use LDA to identify groupings of documents, you can turn them into classification labels easily.
+Then it's just a matter of training your model in the right way.
+Simple!

+# Writing a Blog About It

+Obviously the easiest bit.
+Ta da!